yimlabkaist/TRACE2.0/README.md

 ---

-This repository provides the exact analysis code for extracting unique CRISPR arrays from per-sample spacer-mapping files and building count / frequency / absolute-abundance matrices across a time series, together with a runnable demo dataset and its outputs (reviewer comment R1.20).
+This repository provides the analysis code for extracting unique CRISPR arrays from per-sample spacer-mapping files and building count / frequency / absolute-abundance matrices across a time series, together with a runnable demo dataset and its outputs.

 ## Dependencies